danielcompton/utrecht/README.md

 A modern, minimalist database library with an emphasis on correctness, stability and performance.
-We provide a connection pool and a small library that make it easy to work with Postgres.
+We provide a connection pool and a small library that makes it easy to work with Postgres.

 [![Clojars Project](https://img.shields.io/clojars/v/irresponsible/utrecht.svg)](https://clojars.org/irresponsible/utrecht)